Can LLMs Reason Structurally? Benchmarking via the Lens of Data Structures: Empirical analysis

 \paragraph{Models cannot reason over generated code.} In \cref{tab:code-main}, performance in \textit{CodeMaybe} and \textit{CodeEnforce} matches the default setup, despite writing high-quality code as shown in \textit{CodeOnly}.
 This observation suggests that writing code offers little benefit over natural language reasoning when models must internally simulate execution.
 This reinforces our claim: LLMs remain limited in their ability to perform structural reasoning, even when guided by their own code.

 \paragraph{Code helps only with standard tasks and fails on natural language ones.} As shown in \cref{tab:code-ds}, with an external interpreter in \textit{CodeOnly}, models perform well on \textsc{Geom Graph}, a standard structure in computer graphics with widely available implementations online.

-In contrast, they struggle on the less familiar \textsc{DAWG}, where custom constraints enforce unambiguous outputs, suggesting reliance on memorized solutions rather than genuine reasoning.
+In contrast, o4-mini struggles on the less familiar \textsc{DAWG}, where custom constraints enforce unambiguous outputs, suggesting reliance on memorized solutions rather than genuine reasoning.
 Performance drops further on \textsc{Graph-Natural}, where models default to brittle pattern matching (e.g., rigidly mapping “A tunnel links A and B” to “G.add\_edge(A, B)”) but failing to understand paraphrases like “Couriers frequently travel the tunnel connecting A to B.” These results highlight the fragility of structural reasoning in the presence of context-rich language, even with code generation and external execution.